botify-labs/simpleflow/docs/src/features/program_tasks.md

 Execution of Tasks as Programs
 ==============================

-The `simpleflow.execute` module allows to define functions that will be executed as a program.
+The `simpleflow.execute` module allows defining functions that will be executed as a program.

 There are two modes: